Paris Boat Tour

-"[Our docent] was bubbling with enthusiasm and appreciation for this beautiful city.
+"[Our guide] was bubbling with enthusiasm and appreciation for this beautiful city.
 He showed us favorite hidden spots and an informed view of the traditional highlights.
 His energy was contagious and his answers to questions very helpful.
 This is the perfect way to "meet" a new city!"

-When during our stay would you recommend we take this tour?
 The Paris by Riverboat tour is ideal for first-time visitors and, serving as an introductory "highlights" tour, is best taken at the start of your stay.
 It is a great starting off point for a more in-depth discovery of additional points of interest.

-Will we see the Eiffel Tower on this tour?
 The iconic Tour Eiffel watches over the City of Light and is visible from multiple vantage points in the city center, most especially the river Seine.
 We will certainly discuss the history and significance of the tower on our tour, and many experts do choose to end their tour within walking distance of this magnificent site, allowing for independent exploration.

-What if it’s raining?
 Tours operate rain or shine, and the boat is covered glass.
 It also never hurts to have an umbrella on hand.

-Is this tour good for kids?
 Yes!
 We have some excellent family friendly expert guides who can appeal to the learning styles of children.
 Please book privately if you have children under 13.
 Feel free to provide us with information about your children such as favorite school subjects, and hobbies.
 This way we can match you with the best possible expert.

 We can arrange this as well on our Paris by Private Luxury Yacht tour.